-36 Years Ago: Fleetwood Mac Founder Peter Green Arrested For Pulling Shotgun On His Accountant
+The Day Fleetwood Mac Founder Peter Green Was Arrested for Pulling a Shotgun on His Accountant

 Like the blues artists he loved, Green had his own share of despair.
-A somewhat fragile soul, drugs didn’t help matters.
-His drug of choice was LSD.
-Turned onto the drug by the infamous Grateful Dead comrade, Owsley Stanley, while playing a date in San Francisco, the Mac were initially hesitant, but eventually dove in head first with Green talking to it like a fish to water.
-Peter found acid, then found God.
+He was a somewhat fragile soul, and substance abuse didn’t help matters.
+Green and his bandmates were turned onto his drug of his choice — LSD — by the infamous Grateful Dead comrade, Owsley Stanley, while playing a date in San Francisco.
+The Mac were initially hesitant, but eventually dove in head first with Green in particular talking to it like a fish to water.
+Put another way, he found acid, then found God.

 While on tour to promote their third album, Then Play On, things came to a head.
 “Peter took some more drugs,” said Mick Fleetwood in the BBC documentary Man of the World, “and never really came back from that.”
 Green was met by a group of people Fleetwood referred to as “the German Jet Set,” who whisked him away to a party following their show.

 “It was a hippie commune sort of thing,” said Fleetwood Mac guitarist Jeremy Spencer.
 “We arrived there, and [road manager] Dennis Keane comes up to me shaking and says, ‘It’s so weird, don’t go down there.
 Pete is weirding out big time and the vibes are just horrible.'”
 Green was already set to leave the band, but this was, as Fleetwood put it, “the final nail in the coffin.”
 Friends say Green was never the same after the Munich incident.